telefonicaid/fiware-cygnus/docker/README.md

 OK.
 So we got our _jar_.
 And our configuration.
 Let's pack it into a container.

-We build the image `tidchile/fiware-cygnus` with this command
+We build the image `tidchile/fiware-cygnus` with this command:

     docker build -f ./docker/Dockerfile -t tidchile/fiware-cygnus .

-To execute the container use this command
+To execute the container use this command:

     docker-compose -f ./docker/docker-compose.yml up

-Will mount your configuration files from `conf` and run the cygnus application.
+It will mount your configuration files from `conf` and run the Cygnus application.
 There are no databases setup _a_priori_ in this systems, nor linked systems.
 Everything should be specified in this repository `conf` directory.

+## Contact

+Herman Junge
+herman.junge@telefonica.com